rdiverdi/rdiverdi.github.io/index.md

 </video>
 </p>

-In this final project for Fundamentals of Robotics, I was on a team of three working to make this tugboat autonomousy navigate around a pool using onboard IR distance sensors and an artificial GPS (positions from a ceiling mounted camera)
+In this final project for Fundamentals of Robotics, I was on a team of three working to make this tugboat autonomously navigate around a pool using on-board IR distance sensors and an artificial GPS (positions from a ceiling mounted camera)

 **Relevant Skills:** LabView